tasdikrahman/tasdikrahman.me/_drafts/2019-09-14-backpacking-trip-to-kerala-alleppey-fort-kochin.md

 We crossed numerous boathouses, resorts, empty houses, fishermen coming back with their catch while on our way back our hostel.
 And when we finally reached, I just wanted to crash at my bed and even the hard cushion felt like an expensive high end mattress at the end of the day.

+Just when the grasp of slumber was closing in, hearing my own grumbling tummy woke me back up from what little sleep that I was about to get.
+After freshening up, I pulled Deepak too outside of his room to sit in the common room.

+It just so happened that a few folks ended up jamming together while we lazed away at the sidelines, our host and a few of his friends and some of the fellow hostelers

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7z7F3QfI3MI" frameborder="0" allowfullscreen></iframe>

+I ended up singing while Samiksha did the strings, while Sakshi took was vlogging her trip video.
+Thanks Sakshi for capturing this.
+Do give a watch to her original [video](https://www.youtube.com/watch?v=DbC14shIDxs) which I used to trim this part out.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KcUNtQGxEio" frameborder="0" allowfullscreen></iframe>

+After all this, we went in search for a restaurant, at a time which I would easily consider quite late for given everything was more or less closed.
+On our way, we crossed a wedding ceremony, where we could see people dancing and being jolly.
+Now I have never done this before, but everyone more or less chimed in to agree upon us asking the folks inside if they had any food left!
+We literally ended up gatecrashing the thing and a few of us ended up dancing with the folks inside(Sakshi captures the same in her vlog)